algomo/knowledge-base/docs/docs/tools/Shopify Product Search, Recommendations and Comparison.md

 ### Create a tool

 1. Navigate to [Tools in Algomo](https://app.algomo.com/tools).
-2. Click "+ New Tool" and select "Shopify Product Search".
+2. Click "New Tool" and select "Shopify Product Search".

 ![Create a new tool](./images/create-product-tool.png)